Book Design Made Simple from 12 Pines Press has received some great reviews. Take a look:

 When I was thinking about founding Colonus Publishing in 2009, I was looking for a book like Fiona’s and Glenna’s Book Design Made Simple.
-I was terribly fond of Leaving Parma, the first book that Colonus had acquired, about the combat death of a young man in Vietnam and how his death lingered still in the hearts of his family and the citizens of the small town of Parma, Idaho, and I was thinking about designing Leaving Parma myself.
+I was terribly fond of Leaving Parma, the first book that Colonus had acquired, and I was thinking about designing it myself.
 I didn’t know a thing about book design, though; and there weren’t any design books like this one that Fiona and Glenna have written.
 Believe me, I looked and looked and looked.
 So not only does Book Design Made Simple fill a need, but after six years of running a small press, I can tell you that the information in Book Design Made Simple is essential to every small press publisher.

 —Rich Skalstad, Colonus Publishing, Inc., Spokane, WA